 While the AARP Rural Livability Workshop Report is by no means an exhaustive examination of the many issues that impact rural communities, the data, observations and examples contained within these pages can serve to inform community influencers — local, state and national officials; policymakers; service providers; advocacy organizations; citizen activists; and others — about the needs, benefits, challenges and solutions found in rural places.

 We can send one copy per request.
 Allow up to 4 weeks for delivery.
 Bulk orders will be considered.
-If seeking additional copies please explain why and identify the organization you are with, if any.
-Email questions to Livable@AARP.org.
+If seeking additional copies please send us an email that explains why and identifies the organization you are with, if any.

 More from the AARP Rural Livability Workshop Report

 - What is a Rural Community?